 2. There are 6×9” speakers in the front doors… down low… aiming sideways at your ankles.

 3. There are a pair of 6.5” speakers behind me in the rear doors… that are actually closer to your ears than the front speakers… and they are aimed directly at each other.

 And how about we add a few more problems, one of which wouldn’t know without digging into equipment details and seeing my diagram above:

 4. The factory head unit limits high and low frequencies the higher the volume is set… in other words, the more you turn it up, the fewer frequencies you’ll be hearing from the speakers.

-5. The front dash and front door speakers are wired in series, somewhere behind the dashboard where you can’t reach the connections.
+5. The front dash and front door speakers are wired in parallel, somewhere behind the dashboard where you can’t reach the connections.